nepalconstitution2025-genz/nepal-genz-constitution-reform/Article VII – Criminal Accountability After Collapse.md

 - Guilty face life without parole, property seizure, and family rights void.

 ---
 ### 26. False Blame on Gen Z = Criminal Manipulation
 - Politicians who blame youth for crimes they ordered are guilty of national deception.
 - Punishment = life without parole, property seizure, and permanent family disqualification.

 ---

+### 27. No Political Protection
+- Many politicians or ministers pardon their close ones when they commit jailbreaks or other crimes.
+- Parliament, ministers, or presidents cannot pardon or reduce punishment for criminals.
+- Any attempt to free criminals = **traitor itself**.
+- Politicians cannot use their power to protect relatives, allies, or party members from justice.
+- Examples of such protection:
+  - Sanjay Sah: Involved in bomb blast to kill opponents, but pardoned.
+  - Rabi Lamichane: Involved in scams.

+---